Vintage Computer Chip Collectibles, Memorabilia & Jewelry

 Original IBM PC

-More common older home computers,
+More common vintage home computers, but

 still having value to collectors and hobbyists: